yas-sim/pyopenvino/README.md

 ## How to run

-Step 1 and 2 are optional since the converted MNIST IR model is provided.
+Steps 1 and 2 are optional since the converted MNIST IR model is provided.

 1. (Optional) Train a model and generate a '`saved_model`' with TensorFlow
 ```sh